lewagon/dotfiles/04-Front-End/README.md

 Then, let's move to Bootstrap.

-- For rich components, you've built our own CSS library.
+- For rich components, we've built our own CSS library.
 - For standard ones, let's not re-invent the wheel and use Bootstrap built-in classes.
 - Also yesterday, we saw how to build small grids with flexbox (e.g. for tabs).
 Again for a functional responsive grid, we need something more robust: here comes [Bootstrap grid](http://getbootstrap.com/css/#grid).